 …I am one of a growing number of highly-educated and articulate critics of Darwinism… These critics include embryologists, paleontologists, biochemists, molecular biologists, medical doctors, philosophers, and even lawyers.
 Unfortunately, the North American science-and-religion establishment has largely turned a deaf ear to these critics, preferring instead to abandon classical theology… [This is] analogous to the last years of Soviet communism.
 A small, powerful elite controls all the official information outlets while the evidence against the official position swells quietly, like a wave building offshore.
 Someday soon [relative to 2000]… the wave will break.
 I predict that the Darwinist establishment will come apart at the seams, just as the Soviet Empire did…”

-There is nothing religious in the Reverend Wells’ sermon about how Jesus Christ appeared to him in the flesh, in the human form of an elderly Korean man [as Unificationists believe Rev. Sun Myung-Moon is the Son of God, returned to Earth] to order Wells to destroy Darwinism, or in Reverend Wells’ demand that “classical theology” be re-imposed on the “science-and-religion establishment.”
+There is nothing religious in the Reverend Wells’ sermon about how Jesus Christ appeared to him in the human form of an elderly Korean man [as his church believes Rev. Sun Myung-Moon is the incarnation of God, Jesus Christ, returned to Earth] to order Wells to destroy Darwinism, or in Reverend Wells’ demand that “classical theology” be re-imposed on the “science-and-religion establishment.”
 No, that’s pure science, as we know because Wells tells us he is “highly-educated”, and he says there are lawyers who hate evolution too.
-Nothing religious here, especially since, three years after appearing on the internet, the title of the article was changed (sometime between the October and December 2003) to “Words of the Wells Family.”
-Remember, ID is science, and Darwinism is religion, since, as we all know, that which is removed from the internet will never re-appear later.
+Nothing religious here, especially since, three years after appearing on the internet, the title of the article was changed (sometime between the Oct. and Dec.
+2003) to “Words of the Wells Family.”
+Remember, ID is science, and Darwinism is religion, since, as we all know, like Anthony Wiener’s penis, that which is removed from the internet will can never be retrieved.

 Here is just one of the countless predictions made by ID theorist William Dembski, all equally successful: